giacomoh/Random-Reference/README.md

 ![image](https://github.com/giacomoh/reference-picker/assets/53836108/2e2a74b5-a87b-43d0-9dd7-30e5c0917da1)

 # Info

 Hi, this is a program for randomly selecting and displaying images.
 It will ask you to select a folder the first time you run this, then it will remember it.
-There's a timer, you can rotate, fip, zoom move around add a couple of filters, etc If you apply multiple filters at once they might break, clicking reset will return everything to how it should be.
+It always runs on top, there's a timer, you can rotate, fip, zoom move around add a couple of filters, etc If you apply multiple filters at once they might break, clicking reset will return everything to how it was.
 I'm still fixing those.

 I AM NOT A PROGRAMMER, this is held together by duct tape and broken dreams, and the code is at least 60% written by Github Copilot.